Miracle at the Meadowlands: Giants fan reaction

-The Giants posted a 17–0 shutout win, but when the plane came (an hour behind schedule), fans showed that the victory was not enough to make them forget their recent humiliation.
+The Giants posted a 17–0 shutout win, but when the plane came (an hour behind schedule) fans showed that the victory was not enough to make them forget their recent humiliation.
 There were more than 24,000 empty seats, yet crowd applause and chants briefly stopped play.

 The rest of the season

 The surprise finish accelerated the directions both teams were taking over the season's final four games.
 They met in Veterans Stadium in the final regular season game.

 Eagles

-Philadelphia was able to extend its win streak to four games the next week, before losing to Dallas and Minnesota.
+Philadelphia was able to extend its win streak to four games the following week, before losing to Dallas and Minnesota.
 The Eagles managed a season sweep of the Giants with an easy 20–3 victory in the finale to finish 9–7 and snare the second of two wild card spots available under the playoff format at that time.
-"One play gets you feeling like you have confidence", Edwards explained years later.
+"One play gets you feeling like you have confidence," Edwards explained years later.
 "You're not worried about losing anymore; now you're thinking about how you can win."
+The victory over the Giants denied the surprising 8-7-1 Green Bay Packers their first postseason berth in six years.

 The Eagles lost the NFC Wild Card Game to the Atlanta Falcons because of another failed extra point, in addition to a missed field goal as time expired.
 But it gave them and their fans something to build on for the next season.
 Philadelphia corrected its kicking woes by drafting barefoot Tony Franklin from Texas A&M in 1979.
-As a rookie, Franklin booted a 59-yard field goal on Monday Night Football against the Dallas Cowboys during a 31–21 victory at Texas Stadium.
+As a rookie, Franklin booted a 59-yard field goal on Monday Night Football against the Cowboys during a 31–21 victory at Texas Stadium.